 - Securing compensation for former pupils of Royal Alexandra School, Gatton Park, an independent boarding school.

 - Representing former pupils of Shebbear College, an independent boarding school in Devon.

 - Obtaining compensation for a young woman who had been sexually exploited and assaulted by a healthcare worker engaged to provide her with mental health support.

-- Securing compensation for a young person who was sexually assaulted whilst an inpatient in a private psychiatric Hospital
+- Securing compensation for a patient who was sexually assaulted by a nurse at a flagship sexual health clinic.

 - Securing a five figure sum of compensation for a young woman with profound disabilities for the neglect she suffered as a child when placed with local authority foster carers.

 - Representing people with learning disabilities and mental health needs who had been falsely imprisoned in care homes in Devon run by Atlas Projects Limited.

 Alison is currently acting for survivors of abuse at Shirley Oaks Children’s Home and other Lambeth Children’s Homes who suffered abuse, providing advice in relation to the redress / compensation scheme that was approved by Lambeth Council’s Executive on 18 December 2017.